DrH97/churchmass/README.md

 ## Todo

 ### Implement Geocoding & Maps
-**This will enable:**

-- Searching by address rather than lat,long coordinates.
+- Enable searching by address rather than lat,long coordinates.
-- Displaying churches on a map thus enabling driving and walking distances to be calculated.
+- Display churches on a map thus enabling driving and walking distances to be calculated.

 ### Features Enhancement
-Enhancement of various functionalities like search and filtering of churches and masses more granularly.
+- Enhancement of various functionalities like search and filtering of churches and masses more granularly.
-Improve the admin datatables and forms - pagination, sorting and filtering.
+- Improve the admin datatables and forms - pagination, sorting and filtering.
+- Implement all CRUD functionality and make it seemless

 ### UI/UX
-Provide for a more unified design and user experience.
+- Provide for a more unified design and user experience.